Stuycs-K/final-project-09-ng-jason-vuong-carmin/WORKLOG.md

 - make a makefile to speed up the workflow
 - figured out a way to open files using the "wb"/"rb" modes

+## 6/03/2024
+Finally got the bytes to go from one thing to another
+- still doesn't not display properly
+- nevermind, figured out it was an issue with .upper in the decrypt method

 ## Carmin Vuong

 ### 5/23/2024